ZenzenAnthony/ANN-FinalProj/README.md

 ## 🧠 Project Overview

-The goal of this project is to train a **deep neural network from scratch** to classify levels of public unrest expressed in short online text (e.g., Reddit-style comments).
+The objective of this project is to design and train an **artificial neural network from scratch** to classify levels of public unrest expressed in short social-media-style text (e.g., Reddit comments).

-The task is formulated as a **multi-class classification problem**, where each text sample is assigned to one of three unrest categories derived from emotion labels.
+The task is formulated as a **multi-class classification problem**, where each text sample is assigned to one of **three unrest levels**: **Low**, **Medium**, or **High**.
+These classes are derived from emotion annotations in the GoEmotions dataset.

-The project complies with CCS-248 requirements:
+This project strictly complies with **CCS 248 requirements**:
 - No pretrained models
 - No transfer learning
-- Neural network trained from random initialization
+- Neural network initialized from random weights
+- Fully student-implemented pipeline

 ---

 ## 📊 Dataset

-The project uses the **GoEmotions dataset**, a publicly available dataset released by Google Research containing approximately 58,000 English Reddit comments annotated with emotion labels.
+The project uses the **GoEmotions dataset**, a publicly available dataset released by Google Research containing approximately **58,000 English Reddit comments** annotated with fine-grained emotion labels.

 ### Preprocessing Summary
-- Emotion labels are mapped into **three unrest classes**
+- Emotion labels are mapped into **three public unrest classes**
-- Text is cleaned and normalized
+- Text is cleaned and normalized (lowercasing, punctuation removal, URL removal)
 - TF-IDF is used to convert text into numeric feature vectors
-- No external embeddings are used
+- No pretrained word embeddings are used

 ### Bias & Privacy
 - The dataset contains publicly available text
 - No personally identifiable information is included
-- Class imbalance is handled using class weighting during training
+- Potential class imbalance is addressed during model training

 ---